dataesr/inscrits_v2/README.md

 - items_by_vars: Lists all items per variable and their frequency by source.

 - output
-    - zip parquet_basic: save per year a complete SISE file with selected columns (as declared in utils).
+    - zip sise_parquet: save per year a complete SISE file with selected columns (as declared in utils).